Invoca/developer-docs/source/api_documentation/transactions.rst

   * - recording
     - Recording
     - URL to the call recording, if available.

+  * - signal_1_value
+    - Signal: Credit Card
+    - Signals are configurable metrics that are tracked across calls, configured with rules about when the Signal is met (1 if Signal is met, 0 if Signal was applied to the call but not met, null if Signal was not applied to call)

+  * - signal_2_value
+    - Signal: Competitors
+    - Signals are configurable metrics that are tracked across calls, configured with rules about when the Signal is met (1 if Signal is met, 0 if Signal was applied to the call but not met, null if Signal was not applied to call)

+  * - signal_3_value
+    - Signal: Rack Server
+    - Signals are configurable metrics that are tracked across calls, configured with rules about when the Signal is met (1 if Signal is met, 0 if Signal was applied to the call but not met, null if Signal was not applied to call)

+  * - signal_4_value
+    - Signal: Blade Server
+    - Signals are configurable metrics that are tracked across calls, configured with rules about when the Signal is met (1 if Signal is met, 0 if Signal was applied to the call but not met, null if Signal was not applied to call)

+  * - signal_5_value
+    - Signal: Power Play
+    - Signals are configurable metrics that are tracked across calls, configured with rules about when the Signal is met (1 if Signal is met, 0 if Signal was applied to the call but not met, null if Signal was not applied to call)

+  * - signal_6_value
+    - Signal: Amazon
+    - Signals are configurable metrics that are tracked across calls, configured with rules about when the Signal is met (1 if Signal is met, 0 if Signal was applied to the call but not met, null if Signal was not applied to call)

+  * - signal_7_value
+    - Signal: 7
+    - Signals are configurable metrics that are tracked across calls, configured with rules about when the Signal is met (1 if Signal is met, 0 if Signal was applied to the call but not met, null if Signal was not applied to call)

+  * - signal_8_value
+    - Signal: Telecom Competitors
+    - Signals are configurable metrics that are tracked across calls, configured with rules about when the Signal is met (1 if Signal is met, 0 if Signal was applied to the call but not met, null if Signal was not applied to call)

+  * - signal_9_value
+    - Signal: 9
+    - Signals are configurable metrics that are tracked across calls, configured with rules about when the Signal is met (1 if Signal is met, 0 if Signal was applied to the call but not met, null if Signal was not applied to call)

+  * - signal_10_value
+    - Signal: 10
+    - Signals are configurable metrics that are tracked across calls, configured with rules about when the Signal is met (1 if Signal is met, 0 if Signal was applied to the call but not met, null if Signal was not applied to call)

   * - dynamic_number_pool_referrer_param11_value
     - Pool Param 11 Value